cityofaustin/Residential-Permitting/_project_steps/1-general-process/apply.md

 ---

 You need to provide a paper application and some additional documents when you apply for a permit.
 The types of documents you need to submit with your application depend on the kind of project you want to build.
-A reviewer can help you find out what documents you need if you sign up for a &nbsp;free 20 minute consultation or you can [hire a licensed professional](/residential/residential-toolkit/hiring-a-professional) to help you apply for your permit.
+A reviewer can help you find out what documents you need if you sign up for a free 20 minute consultation or you can [hire a licensed professional](/residential/residential-toolkit/hiring-a-professional) to help you apply for your permit.

 ---